CANADA STOCKS-Futures flat as investors await GDP data

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.

-Sept 30 Futures on Canada's main stock index were little changed on Friday as investors awaited GDP data for July.
+Aug 30 Stock futures pointed to a flat opening for Canada's main stock index on Tuesday, as investors turn cautious a day before second-quarter GDP data is due.

-The data, due at 8:30 a.m.
-ET, and is expected to show that the Canadian economy grew by 0.3 percent in the month.
+The data is expected at 8:30 a.m.
+ET on Wednesday, and is likely to show a contraction of 1.5 percent.

-While that is a step down from June's 0.6 percent growth, the figures could reinforce expectations that the economy rebounded in the third quarter after contracting in the second.

 (Morning News Call newsletter link.reuters.com/nex49s ; The Day Ahead newsletter link.reuters.com/mex49s)